BMW lease deals for any monthly budget

 Less than £250 per month

-From one 2 Series to another now – the Coupe.
-Unlike the bulky Tourers, the Coupe is everything you’d expect a BMW to be: sleek, desirable and most importantly rear-wheel drive.
+Unlike the bulky 2 Series Tourers, the 2 Series Coupe is everything you’d expect a BMW to be: sleek, sporty, and most importantly rear-wheel drive.
 The entry-level petrol’s 134bhp might not sound too much, but that’s all you need to have fun in one.
 If efficiency is more important, a host of frugal diesels are on offer, too.

 As compact exec saloons go, the 3 Series still sets the benchmark.
 From a driver’s perspective, it’s a different kind of car than the likes of the C-Class.
 Where Mercedes prioritises comfort, the 3 Series’ priorities revolve around performance.
 If you’re after an engaging drive rather than a cossetted one, the 3 Series stands above the rest in this segment.